 The port guest stateroom can be built with an island double berth, twins or a double with a pull out, single berth over it.
 Another option, as shown, is to include a pipe berth over the double.
 This stateroom shares a head with the second guest stateroom, although a 3-head arrangement is also available.

-The starboard guest stateroom can be built with two over-under single berths or with one berth and a private head.
+The stbd guest stateroom can be built with two over-under single berths or with one berth and a private head.
 A new, increasingly popular layout has the owner's cabin to port and a VIP stateroom forward.

 A separate washer/dryer is located in the passageway along with a supply closet and slide-out laundry hamper.
 The entire accommodations area is finished in warm teak with an ultra-suede headliner.
 Either of the plans contributes to an easy and convenient traffic flow.